rust-lang/rust/src/doc/rustc-dev-guide/src/trait-resolution.md

 One interesting twist has to do with nested obligations.
 In general, in trans, we only need to do a "shallow" selection for an obligation.
 That is, we wish to identify which impl applies, but we do not (yet) need to decide how to select any nested obligations.
 Nonetheless, we *do* currently do a complete resolution, and that is because it can sometimes inform the results of type inference.
-That is, we do not have the full substitutions for the type variables of the impl available to us, so we must run trait selection to figure everything out.
+That is, we do not have the full substitutions in terms of the type variables of the impl available to us, so we must run trait selection to figure everything out.

 **TODO**: is this still talking about trans?